PPUC/config-tool/web/modules/contrib/default_content_deploy/README.md

   This command warns a user about entities in conflict.
   You can use **--verbose** option (**-v**) for more detailed information.
-  We recomend more aggressive way which ensures that all content entities will be synchronized with the source.
+  We recommend more aggressive way which ensures that all content entities will be synchronized with the source.
 This option also rewrites already created content and updates UUID for core user entity.
 See detailed explanation in the **Important Import rules**.